Curtin University prides itself on being recognised nationally and internationally for excellence in education and research.

 Ranked second in the world for Mineral and Mining Engineering

-The 2017 QS World University Rankings by Subject also ranked Curtin as a top 100 university in six other subjects: Architecture/Built Environment, Art and Design, Nursing, Earth and Marine Sciences, Education, and Sports-related Subjects.
+The 2018 QS World University Rankings by Subject also ranked Curtin as a top 100 university in seven other subjects: Mineral and Mining Engineering, Chemical Engineering, Civil and Structural Engineering, Earth and Marine Sciences, Development Studies, Architecture/ Built Environment, Education and Sports-related subjects.

 Curtin featured in the 2016 world top 200 ARWU Field ranking for Natural Sciences and Mathematics and Engineering/Technology and Computer Sciences (101-150).